 - Engage in dialogue, prayer and mutual support across the Pakeha Dioceses.

 - Be a place where they can be supportive of initiatives taken by the various Dioceses, or as Tikanga acting together in seeking funding from the Anglican Missions Board for particular overseas mission projects or short-term mission trips.

-- Be a place where each Diocesan Overseas Mission group can bring ideas and concerns for discussion, and share and access resources, supporting the overseas mission of this Church.
+- Be a place where each Diocesan Overseas Mission group can bring ideas and concerns for discussion, and share and access resources, supporting the overseas mission of the Church.

-- Assist discussion through the various constituent groups regarding the vision of the Anglican Missions Board as it serves the Church.
+- Assist discussion through the various constituent groups regarding the vision of Anglican Missions as it serves the Church.

-- Be accountable to the Anglican Missions Board for any projects that TPMC seeks funding for from requests received.
+- Be accountable to the Anglican Missions Board for any projects that OM-TP seeks funding for from requests received.